 As you can see in the photo, we use a raised grid and no drip pan or barrier.
 This is a direct cook.
-We did this to make access to the chicken easier, but we've heard that this helps with grease flameups, etc. (On the other hand, if you find your bird getting smokey from burning fat, you can always rig a drip pan beneath the bird to catch the drippings.
+We did this to make get the chicken higher up in the dome, but it also helps with grease flameups, etc. (On the other hand, if you find smoke from burning fat is a problem, you can always rig a drip pan beneath the bird to catch the drippings.
 Cook 1 to 1½ hours.
 You are then done.
 There is no need to turn the chicken over.

 Be sure to use the standard methods for determining if poultry is done.
 Does the leg move freely?
 Do the juices run clear?
 Does an instant-read thermometer read 160° in the breast and 180° in the thigh?